milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 ### Brightness

-Brightness adjustment keys work fine.
+Brightness adjustment keys work fine with kernel 5.13.
+Kernel 5.15 has issues with adjustment keys, [see below](#keyboard) for details.

-Automatic brightness adjustment works out of the box.

 ### Touchscreen